theodorsm/5G-interceptor/README.md

-A go application to intercept and modify 5G NAS messages, to be used with a modified version of open5gs.
+A go application to intercept and modify 5G NAS messages, to be used with a [modified version of Open5gs](https://github.com/theodorsm/open5gs/tree/testcases).
 Yaml files are used to define testcases to be run.
 Results is stored in mongodb.

+This is part of a [5G testbed for security research](https://github.com/theodorsm/5G-testbed).

 ## Configuration